GNOME/glib/docs/reference/gobject/signals.md

 1. Invocation of the object method handler for `G_SIGNAL_RUN_FIRST` signals

-2. Invocation of normal user-provided signal handlers (where the @after flag is not set)
+2. Invocation of normal user-provided signal handlers (where the `after` flag is not set)

 3. Invocation of the object method handler for `G_SIGNAL_RUN_LAST` signals

-4. Invocation of user provided signal handlers (where the @after flag is set)
+4. Invocation of user provided signal handlers (where the `after` flag is set)

 5. Invocation of the object method handler for `G_SIGNAL_RUN_CLEANUP` signals